IbrahimHosseini/IbrahimHosseini/README.md

 ### Hi there 👋

-I'm Ibrahim, an iOS developer with over 6 years of experience using Swift.
-I'm also experienced with UIKit and SwiftUI.
-Furthermore, I specialize in writing efficient and reliable code, and I always follow clean code and architecture guidelines.
-With my excellent communication skills, attention to detail, and ability to meet tight deadlines, I've completed projects using various frameworks and UI/UX tools.
-I have experience working in scrum/agile-based projects, and I'm always open to learning new things.
-I'm looking for a dynamic and innovative work environment where I can contribute my skills and continue to grow.
+Experienced iOS developer with 7+ years’ background in iOS design and development across diverse industries.
+Experience in different software design and architecture like MVC, and MVVM.
+Write testable and maintainable code in Swift, and also familiar with Objective‐C. Excellent communication, and organizational skills with attention to detail.
+Fast learner, highly motivated, and keen to use new technologies.

 <!--